UCC-Organism/uccorg-backend/README.md

 - structured/random events for agents:
   - agent types: researchers, kitchen staff, administrators, janitors, ..
   - lunch, toilet-breaks, illness-leave, ..
+- udkast til aftale om driftssupport
+- udkast til aftale om driftsovervågning
 - ambient data - `/timeofday` day cycle - grants, su, etc.
 - (marcin? mapping between ucc-organism room id's and schedule room name)
 - repeat with recent non-empty data, if empty data
 - update rest-test
 - delivered data: document expectations, check if workarounds are still needed, and more verbose reporting + erroring when not ok
-- include warnings in status
 - integration/test with frontend
 - include extra data for debugging, ie. link back to activity id, etc. so it is possible to debug missing data
-- bus/train events as events instead of separate arrivals
 - refactor + eliminate dead code
+- seems like data-processing status are not preserved across api-server reboots, check up on that

 ## Release Log
 ### January-April 2015
+- week 7
+  - handle several locations, by distributing agents into locations
+  - creation of events and agents from calendar
+  - configuration of calendar behaviour in data/data.js
+- week 6
+  - include warnings in status, and propagate warnings from windows server to api-server
+  - bus/train events as uniform events instead of separate arrivals
+  - contact UCC about SSMLDATA-server is down
+  - some refactoring / dead code elimination
 - week 5
   - webservice to get current state of agents and locations, replaces old `/now/`
   - events emitted are from the new uniform api